-HIA will be responsible for project management, coordination, monitoring and reporting.
+HIA works with two expatriate staff in Erbil with strong administrative support from its Headquarters.
+Staff in the field will be responsible for project management, coordination, monitoring and reporting.
 The implementation with be carried out in cooperation with HIA's local partners, CAPNI and REACH.
 Both the local partners have well established infrastructure and long operational experience in similar actions.